gabrieljamesbenedict/porado/README.md

 }
 ```

-You can omit redundant parenthesis by not using** code blocks** if there is only one line of code in each statement.
+You can omit redundant code blocks if there is only one line of code in each statement.
 This can greatly improve readability:

 ```java
 if (myDayInt == 1) then myDayString = "Monday";